uperl/String-Template/README.md

 Expand a hash of templates/values.
-This function will repeatedly replace templates in the values of the hash with the values of the hash they reference, until either all "<>" templates are gone, or it has iterated $maxdepth times (default 10).
+This function will repeatedly replace templates in the values of the hash with the values of the hash they reference, until either all `<>` templates are gone, or it has iterated $maxdepth times (default 10).

-Returns undef if there are unexpanded templates left, otherwise true.
+Returns `undef` if there are unexpanded templates left, otherwise true.

+This function must be explicitly exported.

 # SEE ALSO